ahlfors/using-nas/README.md

 ```
 - Select the `Code` tab in the function page.
 Upload the jar file (the one with name ends with dependencies) created in the previous step through the console.
 ![java function.jpg](http://ata2-img.cn-hangzhou.img-pub.aliyun-inc.com/1ec6399a5a0c5f7f095e6a178841c85f.jpg)
 - Select the `Triggers` tab in the function page.
 Click the time trigger link to enter the event in Json format.
-The Json event which will be serialized to the crawler config and passed to the function.
+The Json event will be serialized to the crawler config and passed to the function.
 Click Ok.
 ![timer event.jpg](http://ata2-img.cn-hangzhou.img-pub.aliyun-inc.com/f6733031ff3d2f760ecb4e29f9e419c3.jpg)
 - The time trigger invokes the crawler function every five minutes.
 Each time, the handler picks up the list of URLs still need to be visited and start from the first one.
 - You can select the `Log` tab to search for the crawler execution log.